Melvin2611/SlimeyJump/README.md

 - Raou
 - BDragon1727
 - GarzettDev

 Please check out their pages, as they are great and talented Pixel artists. all other sprites are made by myself

+**The music and Sound effects in the game are mostly from Pixabay, but one Music Track specifically the W8 / LavaLand Theme is from Wolfgang_ on OpenGameArt.org**

 The Code has been writen by myself, but some bug fixing and correcting and optimization has been done with AI.
 I did although go over the entire code everytime it has been writen by AI and validated it to understand what it has done and how it's doing it, and also to make sure, that nothing breaks when I run the code.